Good Chance Popiah: 3-generation-old eatery with DIY popiah & traditional Hokkien dishes

 Personally, I would recommend adding the XO Chinese Sausage (S$7.80) or Sliced Prawn (S$9.80 for small) toppings to make your meal more hearty and satisfying.
 Don’t get me wrong, the bare-bones popiah here is pretty decent, but the addition of meat certainly makes it better.

 Observing that several other tables were enjoying what seemed to be fried balls, we decided to follow suit and ordered the same.
-One plate of hei zho, or the Home-made Prawn Roll was S$16.80 and had a good 8 pieces for the small plate — perfect for sharing!
+One plate of hei zho, or the Home-made Prawn Roll was S$16.80 for medium, and had a good 8 pieces for the small plate — perfect for sharing!

 Each piece was stuffed to its edges with mashed yam and a mixture of pork and prawn paste.
 The fried, crispy skin was pure bliss — not in the least bit oily or jelak.